frank1738/mobile-portfolio/README.md

-This is my first Microverse Hello world project whose main focus is to test my understanding in github,githubflows,version controll and to demonstrate the ability to submit a project for code review.This also helped me to understand how to parse a Figma design to create a UI,using flexbox to place elements in the page,building a personal portfolio site and using images and backgrounds to enhance the look of the website.
+This is my  Microverse portfolio project whose main focus is to test my understanding in github,githubflows,version controll and to demonstrate the ability to submit a project for code review.This also helped me to understand how to parse a Figma design to create a UI,using flexbox to place elements in the page,building a personal portfolio site and using images and backgrounds to enhance the look of the website.

 Built With:</br>
 *HTML</br>